AdrienTorris/awesome-blazor/README.md

 ## Articles
 * [Introducing Telerik UI for Blazor 1.0.0](https://www.telerik.com/blogs/introducing-telerik-ui-for-blazor-1-0-0) - May 2, 2019 - Introducing Telerik UI for Blazor 1.0.0.
 * [Get Some Sass Into Your Blazor App](https://chrissainty.com/get-some-sass-into-your-blazor-app/) - May 1, 2019 - Get Some Sass Into Your Blazor App.
+* [Blazor on the Server: The Good and the Unfortunate](https://visualstudiomagazine.com/articles/2019/04/01/razor-components.aspx) - April 30, 2019 - Blazor on the Server: The Good and the Unfortunate.
 * [Using Blazor to Build a Client-Side Single-Page App with .NET Core](https://exceptionnotfound.net/using-blazor-to-build-a-client-side-single-page-app-with-net-core) - April 22, 2019 - Using Blazor to Build a Client-Side Single-Page App with .NET Core.
 * [Working with the View in Blazor MVVM](https://itnext.io/working-with-the-view-in-blazor-mvvm-functions-vs-code-behind-vs-viewmodel-ed3508dba86a) - April 20, 2019 - Working with the View in Blazor MVVM : functions{} vs code behind vs ViewModel.
 * [Blazor now in official preview!](https://devblogs.microsoft.com/aspnet/blazor-now-in-official-preview/) - April 18, 2019 - Blazor now in official preview!